|►||JSIS Japan Faculty|

 DONALD C. HELLMANN

-Donald Hellmann is a professor in the Jackson School of International Studies and the Department of Political Science and Director of the Institute for International Policy (IIP).
+Donald Hellmann is a professor in the Jackson School of International Studies and the Department of Political Science.
+He is currently semi-retired from teaching.
 He received his undergraduate education at Princeton University and holds masters and doctoral degrees in political science from the University of California, Berkeley.
 Hellmann has been a member of the University of Washington faculty since 1967.
-Since 1994, he has been director of the University’s APEC Study Center and from 1994–96 he served as chair of the US Consortium of APEC Study Centers.
-In these capacities, and using the IIP, he has taken the lead in the creation of a region-wide consortium of universities and research centers devoted to cooperative research and practical initiatives regarding regional policy, technology, and development issues in the Pacific Rim.
+Since 1994, he has been director of the University’s APEC Study Center and from 1994–2000 he served as chair of the US Consortium of APEC Study Centers.
+In these capacities, and using the Institute for International Policy (a university-wide unit of which he was the director), he took the lead in the creation of a region-wide consortium of universities and research centers devoted to cooperative research and practical initiatives regarding regional policy, technology, and development issues in the Pacific Rim.
 He is currently working on a book concerning integrating Asia into the global political economy and on the creation of an institution on energy cooperation in Northeast Asia.
 Hellmann has written or edited six major books on Asia and International Relations and published more than sixty articles and monographs.
 His publications include Japanese Domestic Politics and Foreign Policy (University of California Press, 1969) and From APEC to Xanadu: The Pacific Challenge to the Global Political Economy, which he co-authored with Kenneth B. Pyle (M.E.
 Sharpe, 1998).
-Hellmann teaches courses on Japanese government and politics, American foreign policy as well as the international relations of Northeast Asia.
+Hellmann teaches courses on Japanese government and politics, American foreign policy as well as the international relations of East Asia.

-Saadia M. Pekkanen is founder and Director of the Jackson School Ph.D.
-Program and the Job and Gertrud Tamaki Professor at the Jackson School of International Studies, Adjunct Professor in the Department of Political Science, and Adjunct Professor at the School of Law where she also teaches courses.
+Saadia M. Pekkanen is the Associate Director of the Jackson School, and also the Founding Director of the Jackson School Ph.D.
+Program.
+She is the Job and Gertrud Tamaki Professor at the Jackson School of International Studies, Adjunct Professor in the Department of Political Science, and Adjunct Professor in the School of Law where she also teaches courses.
 Her graduate work includes a Master’s from Columbia University and Yale Law School, and a doctorate from Harvard University.
-Her areas of research interest include international political economy, international law, space security and policy, and the international relations of Japan/Asia.
+Her areas of research interest include international relations and foreign policy, international law, space security and policy, and the international relations of Japan/Asia.
 In addition to several articles, she is the author of Picking Winners?
-From Technology Catch-up to the Space Race in Japan (Stanford University Press, 2003); Japan’s Aggressive Legalism: Law and Foreign Trade Politics Beyond the WTO (Stanford University Press, 2008); co-editor of Japan and China in the World Political Economy (Routledge, 2005); co-author of In Defense of Japan: From the Market to the Military in Space Policy (Stanford University Press, 2010); editor of Asian Designs: Interests, Identities, and States in External Institutions; and co-editor of The Oxford Handbook of the International Relations of Asia (forthcoming Oxford University Press).
+From Technology Catch-up to the Space Race in Japan (Stanford University Press, 2003); Japan’s Aggressive Legalism: Law and Foreign Trade Politics Beyond the WTO (Stanford University Press, 2008); co-editor of Japan and China in the World Political Economy (Routledge, 2005); co-author of In Defense of Japan: From the Market to the Military in Space Policy (Stanford University Press, 2010); co-editor of The Oxford Handbook of the International Relations of Asia (forthcoming, Oxford University Press 2014); and editor of Asian Designs: Risen Powers and the Struggle for International Governance (under review).
 Her work has been funded by the Social Science Research Council, the Harvard Academy for International and Area Studies, the Center for Global Partnership (CGP), the Abe Fellowship, and the National Science Foundation (NSF).
-In 2010, she was selected in a nationwide competition to the First Class of National Asia Research Associates and Fellows for the National Asia Research Program (NARP), launched by the National Bureau of Asian Research (NBR) and the Woodrow Wilson International Center for Scholars.
+She also takes a keen interest in helping shape the directions of doctoral education in international and area studies in the United States.
+She can be reached at email@example.com.

 Kenneth B. Pyle is the Henry M. Jackson Professor of History and Asian Studies and founding president of the National Bureau of Asian Research.
 Pyle received a B.A. magna cum laude from Harvard College and his Ph.D. from Johns Hopkins University.
-He is the author and editor of numerous books on modern Japan and its history, including The New Generation in Meiji Japan (1969), The Trade Crisis: How Will Japan Respond?
-(1987), The Japanese Question: Power and Purpose in a New Era (1992), The Making of Modern Japan (1996), and From APEC to Xanadu: Creating a Viable Community in the Post-Cold War Pacific (1997).
 He was founding editor of the Journal of Japanese Studies in 1974 and continued to serve as its editor until 1986.
-Pyle’s most recent publication, written for the Century Foundation, is Japan Rising: The Resurgence of Japanese Power and Purpose (Public Affairs Books, 2007).
-In 1997 he was decorated by the Government of Japan with the Order of the Rising Sun for his contributions to scholarship and cultural exchange.
-In 2008 he was recipient of the Japan Foundation's Prize in Japanese Studies for which he and his wife were accorded an audience with the emperor and empress .
+He was director of the Jackson School from 1978 to 1988.
+He was appointed by President Bush to serve as chairman of the Japan-United States Friendship Commission from 1991 to 1995.
+Pyle is the author and editor of numerous books on modern Japan and its history, including The New Generation in Meiji Japan (1969), The Trade Crisis: How Will Japan Respond?
+(1987), The Japanese Question: Power and Purpose in a New Era (1992), The Making of Modern Japan (1996), From APEC to Xanadu: Creating a Viable Community in the Post-Cold War Pacific (1997).
+Pyle’s most recent publication, written for the Century Foundation, is Japan Rising: The Resurgence of Japanese Power and Purpose (2007).
+In 1999 he was decorated by the Government of Japan with the Order of the Rising Sun for his contributions to scholarship and cultural exchange.
+In 2008 he was recipient of the Japan Foundation’s Prize in Japanese Studies for which he and his wife were accorded an audience with the Emperor and Empress.
 He currently teaches courses on modern Japanese and international history.